-Oleander, Nerium oleander, is a tall bushy evergreen shrub in zones 8-10.
-Growing 3-20 feet (6-9 m.) tall depending on the variety.
+Oleander, Nerium oleander, is a tall, bushy evergreen shrub in zones 8 through 10.
+Growing 3 to 20 feet (6-9 m.) tall depending on the variety.
 Oleander’s dense, upright growth makes it an excellent screening plant.
 As a tidy hedge or privacy wall, oleander is tolerant of salt, pollution, and drought.
 Add in the beautiful, fragrant clusters of blooms and oleander sounds too good to be true.
 There is a downfall, however.
 Oleander is toxic to humans and animals if eaten.

 Using Oleander as Hedges